Population III star formation in an X-ray background: IV. On-the-fly calculation of radiation backgrounds and their impact on the intergalactic medium: Acknowledgements

 \section{Acknowledgements}

+We acknowledge the anonymous referee for constructive comments and helping us improve the quality and clarity of the paper.
 JP acknowledges the support of the NRF of Korea grant funded by the Korean government (MSIT, RS-2022-NR068800).
 This work was supported by the BK21 Fostering Outstanding Universities for Research (FOUR) Program (4120200513819).
 The authors acknowledge the University of Maryland supercomputing resources (\url{http://hpcc.umd.edu}) made available for conducting this research.
 This work was granted access to the HPC resources of KISTI under allocation KSC-2024-CRE-0200.
 Large data transfers were supported by KREONET, managed and operated by KISTI.